Metric definition of quasiconformality and exceptional sets: Introduction

-A set $E\subset \R^n$ is \textit{negligible for extremal distances} if for every pair of non-empty, disjoint continua $F_1,F_2\subset \R^n$ we have
+A set $A\subset \R^n$ is \textit{negligible for extremal distances} if for every pair of non-empty, disjoint continua $F_1,F_2\subset \R^n$ we have

-In this case, we write $E\in \NED$; note that we suppress the dimension $n$ in this notation.
-If, instead, there exists a uniform constant $M\geq 1$ such that

-then we say that $E$ is \textit{weakly} $\NED$ and we write $E\in \NED^w$.
-We remark that we do not require $E$ to be closed.
-There is plenty of literature on closed $\NED$ sets.
-Classically, one requires that the above equality holds for continua $F_1$ and $F_2$ that are disjoint from $E$.
-We show in Section \ref{section:ned_classical} that our definition agrees with the classical one for closed sets.
-Moreover, for closed sets, the classes $\NED$ and $\NED^w$ agree \cite{AseevSycev:removable}.
-We will discuss later the role of $\NED$ sets in the theory of quasiconformal maps.
+In this case, we write $A\in \NED$.
+We remark that we do not require $A$ to be closed.
+Closed $\NED$ sets in the plane were studied and characterized in the seminal work of Ahlfors--Beurling \cite{AhlforsBeurling:Nullsets}.
+Specifically, a closed set $A$ is $\NED$ if and only if every conformal embedding $f\colon \C\setminus A\to \C$ is the restriction of a linear map.
+The role of $\NED$ sets in higher dimensions and their connection to removable sets for Sobolev functions were studied in \cites{Vaisala:null,AseevSycev:removable,VodopjanovGoldstein:removable}.

-We introduce in this paper a significantly larger class of sets, which seem to be the optimal exceptional sets for the definition of quasiconformality.
-We say that a set $E\subset \R^n$ is \textit{negligible for extremal distances with countable intersections} if
+We introduce in this paper a significantly larger class of sets and show that they are exceptional for the definition of quasiconformality.
+We say that a set $A\subset \R^n$ is \textit{countably negligible for extremal distances} if

 for every pair of non-empty, disjoint continua $F_1,F_2\subset \R^n$.
-In this case we write $E\in \CNED$.
-As above, we also define the class $\CNED^w$ in the obvious manner.
-Again, $E$ need not be closed and the dimension $n$ is suppressed in this notation.
-For closed sets we show in Theorem \ref{theorem:criterion_compact} that the classes $\CNED$ and $\CNED^w$ agree.
-The monotonicity of modulus implies that
+In this case we write $A\in \CNED$.
+Again, the set $A$ need not be closed.
+The monotonicity of modulus implies that $\NED\subset \CNED$.
+We now state our main theorem.

-To the best of our knowledge, this is the first time that $\CNED$ sets are introduced.
-We will discuss their role and connections to other problems later.
-We now state our main theorem on exceptional sets for the definition of quasiconformality.